You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 Busting Brisket Stall Myths:

 There are a lot of common myths associated with brisket stalling and it’s important to understand them as well, in order to avoid them in the long run and to become an experienced pitmaster.
-Knowledge is definitely the key to success.

 Myth 1: Latent heat lipid phase transition

-This leads people to believe that the heat within the smoker causes fat to melt, which causes the stall while smoking brisket.
+This leads people to believe that the heat within the smoker causes fat to melt, which causes the stall while smoking a brisket.

 This might be true, but it is not the main or only reason for the stall and may not play a huge role within the brisket stall.